What Is A Follower Chart (从格) And How Is It Different?

 Not that this is a big deal because our BaZi natal charts do matter and her foundation is already very strong, so the so-called negative 10-year “Luck Pillars” are not going to impact her much because her natal chart structure protects her.
 Suppose we have someone with a very bad natal BaZi chart, then the negative 10-year phases will be a lot more challenging and tumultuous.

 Follower Charts are just like any other BaZi chart.
-The biggest difference is that the beneficial elements and destructive elements change, but the logic behind the analysis and how you approach it remains the same.
-It takes a bit of experience for one to be able to accurately identify a Follower Chart.
-Having Zi Wei Dou Shu to cross-check definitely helps which is something I do all the time, because if you classify a BaZi chart structure incorrectly, the analysis will be completely off course.
+The biggest difference is that the beneficial and destructive elements change, but the logic behind the analysis and how you approach it remains the same.
+It takes a bit of experience to accurately identify a Follower Chart.
+Having Zi Wei Dou Shu to cross-check definitely helps, which I always do because if you classify a BaZi chart structure incorrectly, the analysis will be completely off course.

 – Sean